yext/answers-search-ui/README.md

       viewMoreLabel: 'View More!',
       // Config for the applied filters bar in the results header.
       appliedFilters: {
         // If true, show any applied filters that were applied to the universal search.
-Defaults to false
+Defaults to true
         show: true,
         // If appliedFilters.show is true, whether to display the field name of an applied filter, e.g. "Location: Virginia" vs just "Virginia".
 Defaults to false.
         showFieldNames: false,